qmk/qmk_firmware/keyboards/handwired/scottokeebs/scottoergo/readme.md

 Flashing example for this keyboard:

-    make handwired/scottokeebs/scottoergo:default
+    make handwired/scottokeebs/scottoergo:default:flash

-# Bootloader
+## Bootloader

-Uses [bootmagic](https://github.com/qmk/qmk_firmware/blob/master/docs/feature_bootmagic.md) allowing you to hold the top left key (0, 0) when plugging the board in to enter bootloader mode.

-See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
-Brand new to QMK?
-Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).
+Enter the bootloader in 3 ways:

+* **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
+* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available